ipums/hlink/examples/tutorial/README.md

 ## The Config File and Linking Strategy

-To link these two datasets, we a configuration file that directs hlink on what operations to perform and how to determine when a link is found.
+To link these two datasets, we need a configuration file that directs hlink on what operations to perform and how to determine when a link is found.
 For our tutorial example, we'll use deterministic linking, but hlink is also capable of using machine learning models to classify possible links between the datasets.

 In this section we'll walk through the process of creating the tutorial\_config.toml file that can be found in this directory.
 Creating a config file can be complicated.
-See the hlink documentation for a detailed explanation of the different config file sections and keys.
+See the [hlink documentation](https://hlink.docs.ipums.org) for a detailed explanation of the different config file sections and keys.

 The first step in creating a config file is describing the data to hlink.
 The `id_column` key tells hlink the name of the id column which uniquely identifies each record in a dataset.
 In our case, this is "ID".
 The `datasource_a` and `datasource_b` sections give hlink information about where to find the input files.
 We give hlink the relative path to our data files in these sections.
+Each column that we want to read from the dataset files into hlink must appear in a `column_mappings` section.
+By default a `column_mappings` section reads in the column unchanged, but it can also be used to perform some preprocessing and cleaning on the column as it is read in.
+In our config file, we have hlink lowercase names and strip leading and trailing whitespace to support comparability between the datasets.

 After describing the data to hlink, we need to think about our linking strategy.
 How will we determine who links between the two datasets?
 Do we need to do any